ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-intro.md

-# NiFi Learning the Ropes Lab Series
+# Learning the Ropes of Apache NiFi

 Version 1 for HDP 2.4 updated June 13, 2016